 I’m going to explain how I installed the Roland GK3 pickup and started with the Boss SY1000 guitar synthesizer!

-I had a big issue filming the pickup install.
-So the few images left are poorly framed and lack interest.
+I had a big issue filming the pickup installation.
+So, the few images left is poorly framed and lack interest.

 I’m going to explain to you in detail how I installed the pickup.
 It is relatively easy, but you must have the right guitar for it.

 I mean that the room needed on the guitar body to place the controller and the pickup is big.

 At first, I wanted to install it on my Senniac guitar.
 It has 24 frets, a sustainiac system, and a good vibrato.

 Also, the pickups are excellent, and the electronic features some of my favorite mods.

 Sadly, the controller was too big and interfered with the handling of the guitar electronic.
 One of the vibrato saddles was in contact with the midi pickup when I was using it.

 So, I checked both of my switch guitars, but the curvy shape of the guitar’s body was in the way.